 The tenor guitar is not one of the most common instruments out there today, and many musicians have never even laid eyes on one.
 However, if you want to have an instrument that sounds great and is a bit different from the norm, the tenor guitar can be a great choice.

-Below we’ll give you our list of the best tenor guitars on the market today.
+If you want to start playing the 4-string tenor guitar, keep reading.
+Below I’ll give you my list of the best tenor guitars on the market today.

 Best Tenor Guitars – Quick View

 |Blueridge BR-40T Tenor Guitar||Check Price on Amazon|

 |Ibanez Performance PFT2-NT Mini Dreadnought Acoustic Tenor Guitar||Check Price on Amazon|

 |Gold Tone TG-10 Tenor Guitar||Check Price on Amazon|